 Note: From this point forward I am only going to use masculine pronouns in reference to combat veterans because although combat MOSs (jobs) may have been opened to women, I have yet to hear of some GI Jane in special operations or deploying with a combat unit to a combat zone and being held to the same standard as a Warrior that her male counterparts have been held to for decades.
 It’s not to say chicks can’t but it is to acknowledge that the primary objects of this pseudo-hero-worship within the military are men while the objects of a similar pseudo-worship at their sides are primarily women.

 So now we have generations of soldiers going to war having been told before they even get there that they are a hero and they, consciously or not, are likened to the heroes they’ve been bombarded with from childhood: the man above others, set apart, beyond.
-It’s not a bad thing that they want to embody the hero, but they aren’t prepared for the realities of life and war, and the noble ideals of the hero are skewed so that they are nearly impossible to accomplish.
+It’s not a bad thing that they embody the hero, but they aren’t prepared for the realities of life and war, and the noble ideals of the hero are skewed so that they are nearly impossible to accomplish.
+It’s a pedestal they land upon unwittingly and unnecessarily, and a pedestal they cannot stay upon because they are still men.

 What I am saying is that when they come home, there’s this expectation that they’re able to achieve the perfect heroic persona as if some demigod-like Hero of old on a pedestal and the weight of that expectation is unrealistic at best and crippling if not devastating at its worst.